Chemotherapy for Ovarian Cancer: A Comprehensive Guide to Your Treatment Journey

 Taxanes are another crucial class of drugs in ovarian cancer treatment.
 These drugs were originally derived from the bark of the Pacific yew tree but are now synthesized in laboratories.

-How they work: Taxanes interfere with cell division by stabilizing microtubules, which are essential structures in cell replication.
-Taxanes halt the cancer cell’s ability to divide and spread by preventing these structures from breaking down.
+How they work: Taxanes interfere with cell division by over-stabilizing microtubules, which are essential structures that need to naturally assemble and disassemble during cell division.

 Anthracyclines